Semi-local behaviour of non-local hypoelliptic equations: divergence form: Abstract

 \section{Abstract}

 We derive the Strong Harnack inequality for a class of hypoelliptic integro-differential equations in divergence form.
-The proof is based on a priori estimates, and as such extends the first non-stochastic approach of the non-local parabolic Strong Harnack inequality by Kassmann-Weidner \cite{kassmann-weidner} to hypoelliptic equations; however, in contrast to the parabolic case, we only obtain a semi-local result, in the sense that we require the equation to hold globally in velocity, which in particular does not contradict the counterexample constructed in \cite{KW-failedH}.
+Our result is semi-local, in the sense that we require the equation to hold globally in velocity.
+In fact, it is known that the Strong Harnack inequality fails in the kinetic case if the equation is merely satisfied in a bounded velocity domain \cite{KW-failedH}.
+This is in stark contrast to the case of parabolic equations, for which a local Strong Harnack inequality holds.

 In a first step, we derive a local bound on the non-local tail on upper level sets by exploiting the coercivity of the cross terms.
 In a second step, we perform a De Giorgi argument in $L^1$, since we control the tail term only in $L^1$.
 This yields a linear $L^1$ to $L^\infty$ bound.
-Consequentially, we prove polynomial upper and exponential lower bounds on the fundamental solution by adapting Aronson's method to non-local hypoelliptic equations.
+Consequently, we prove polynomial upper bounds for \(s\in(0,1)\) and exponential lower bounds for \(s\in(\frac12,1)\) on the fundamental solution by adapting Aronson's method to non-local hypoelliptic equations.